Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 Form is translated by django to| Python dictionary | Python dictionary

-Any view can accept forms, and any view that accepts forms can use the python dictionary that django creates.
+Any view can accept forms, and any view that accepts forms can use the form's data via the python dictionary that django creates.

 *Note: django's Class Based generic Views are really great when it comes to forms.
 The generic views hook everything together, and provide a ready and cleaned data*